todd-dsm/mac-ops/readme.md

 ## TL;DR

-Before you can build anything, you first need the tools.
+You need the tools before you can build anything.
 Herein lies automation to configure a full-featured (and highly opinionated) macOS that aims to support **Platform Engineering_** (SRE/DevOps) work.
 Read the [full breakdown] if you care.

 ## Pre-Game